1. Have different versions of your resume ready to go

 2. Network extensively

 Many employers list open positions online — either on job sites or their own individual sites — so spending some time on the internet when looking for work isn’t a bad idea.
 At the same time, however, don’t make that your only means of searching.
 Rather, reach out to your network of contacts and ask the people you know if there are openings at their companies.
 Doing so might unearth opportunities you wouldn’t easily have found.
 At the same time, you’ll already have an “in,” so to speak, that helps move your resume to the top of the pile.

 3. Read job descriptions carefully

-Applying to a single job can be a time-consuming process, especially when there’s a cover letter to submit an online forms to fill out.
+Applying to a single job can be a time-consuming process, especially when there’s a cover letter to submit and online forms to fill out.
 Before you put yourself through that process, make sure the job in question is one that’s actually viable.
-In this regard, job descriptions are really your friend, so read them carefully to see what the employers behind them are looking for.
-If, for example, you come across a position that seems great but also demands eight years of experience or more, there’s little sense in applying if you’ve only spent two years in the workforce thus far.
+Job descriptions are really your friend, so read them carefully to see what employers are looking for.
+For example, if you come across a position that seems great but requires eight years of experience or more, there’s little sense in applying if you’ve only spent two years in the workforce thus far.
 The same holds true if the job requires certain licenses or certifications you don’t possess.